kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

 generation.

-- At its core, the controller relies on its managed resource, `CRDMetricsResource` to fetch the metric generation configuration.
+- At its core, the controller relies on its managed resource, `ResourceMetricsMonitor` to fetch the metric generation configuration.
 Parts of the configuration may be defined using different `resolver`s, such as `unstructured` or `CEL`.
 - Once fetched, the controller `unmarshal`s the configuration YAML directly into